chrysante/csp/README.md

 However, `std::variant` has a major drawback: It is completely unstructured.
-A `std::variant<Dog, Cat, Dolphin, ...>` is a flat list of all contained types.
+A `std::variant<Dog, Cat, Dolphin, ...>` is a flat list of all alternatives.
 All you can do to meaningfully access the contained value, is `std::visit` or `std::get` and handle each type separately.
 With this library you always have an `Base&` or `Base*` and you can access the interface of the base class.
 Also you can define behaviours for base classes